MennaTullahTaha/AlgoDsSearchEngine/README.md

 5. As a user I can search for a DataStructure based on its name or description.
 6. As a User I can view posts.
 7. As a User I can view comments.
+8. As a User I can favourite/unfavourite posts.
+9. As a User I can view my own favourite posts.